- Ron Finley Teaches Gardening: Best Overall

 - Online Basic Botany Course: Best Botany

 Here’s something that may surprise you: Gardening is for everyone.
 You don’t have to have a sprawling backyard to hone your green thumb.
-Growing and maintaining vegetables, herbs, and other plants can happen in a community garden, in pots on a fire escape, or even in containers on a sunny windowsill.
+Growing and maintaining vegetables, herbs, and other plants can happen just about anywhere.

-Of course it takes a little know-how to help these plants thrive, which is where online gardening classes can help.
+Of course, it takes a little know-how to help these plants thrive, which is where online gardening classes can help.
 Whether you’re a newbie or a seasoned planter, there’s always a new skill to learn.
-We’ve rounded up the best courses, touching on a variety of gardening and assuming a range of different skill sets.
+We’ve rounded up the best gardening courses, touching on a variety of types of gardening and a range of different skill sets.
 Read on to see which class might be the one for you.

-This MasterClass taught by Ron Finley, the self-described "Gangster Gardener" of south Los Angeles, helps aspiring green thumbs working with non-traditional planting spaces learn how to cultivate their own gardens.
+This MasterClass taught by Ron Finley, helps aspiring green thumbs working with non-traditional planting spaces learn how to cultivate their gardens.
 In this 10-part class, Finley lays out how to grow everything from succulents to vegetables in any planting vestibule, from sidewalk planters to pots in rooftop gardens.

-The class is about two hours long and includes sections on turning nutrient-poor soil into fertile ground, maintaining compost piles, planting and harvesting vegetables like sugar snap peas and sweet potatoes, creating and maintaining an herb garden, and how to propagate plants.
+The class is about two hours long and includes sections on turning nutrient-poor soil into fertile ground, maintaining compost piles, planting and harvesting vegetables, to creating and maintaining an herb garden.
 The sections are generally between eight and 21 minutes long, making them ideal for gardeners on the go.
-The class also comes with a downloadable workbook filled with home gardening tips.

-Mendez gives tips on where to score plants on the cheap (or even free) that will thrive for more than a season and divulges how to save money when shopping.
-Students also learn what kinds of plants will work where in regard to light conditions and growing zones.
+Mendez gives tips on where to score plants on the cheap (or even free) that will thrive for more than a season, and how to save money when shopping.
+Students also learn what kinds of plants will work best regarding lighting conditions and growing zones.
 This course also focuses on creating pollinator-friendly gardens that require less water and maintenance than traditional gardens.

-One important note: This on-demand video class is best suited for students in USDA plant hardiness zones 3 through 9.
-Whether working out of a container garden or the ground, these tips will help students stretch their buck far, since it costs only about $14.
+Please Note: This on-demand video class is best suited for students in USDA plant hardiness zones three through nine.
+Whether working out of a container garden or the ground, these tips will help students stretch their dollar far, since it costs only about $15.
 It's a win-win.

 This Skillshare course is broken down into 10 lessons that total around 46 minutes.
 The class revolves around one project, propagating an herbaceous cutting, but also teaches students how to maintain their garden and proper storage methods.
 It is also heralded in reviews by Skillshare users for its clear instruction and for inspiring students to take action in their own gardens.

-In order to take the course, students must sign up for a Skillshare Premium account at the cost of roughly $9 per month for an annual subscription or about $19 per month for a monthly pass.
-Both memberships come with a two-month free trial.
+In order to take the course, students must sign up for a Skillshare account at the cost of $12.99 per month for an annual subscription cost of $155.88 after a one-month free trial.

 Dutch garden designer Piet Oudolf, whose work notably appears along The High Line elevated park in New York City, is known for his texture-rich, contemporary design with perennial plants.
-In this course hosted by Learning With Experts, Oudolf and host Dr. Noel Kingsbury explore the former's family garden, Hummelo, while unpacking the site’s structure, texture, form, and color and how it informs the designer's garden aesthetic.
+In this course hosted by Learning with experts, Oudolf and British garden designer Dr. Noel Kingsbury explore the farmer's family garden, Hummelo, while unpacking the site’s structure, texture, form, and color and how it informs the designer's garden aesthetic.

 This is not a course for beginners, but rather for seasoned green thumbs looking to expand their knowledge about garden planning.
 The class is broken down into four sections, with corresponding assignments exploring plant structure, plant combinations, seasonality, and planting by region.